marceloDEV3001/marceloDEV3001/README.md

 - 💞️ I’m looking to collaborate on developer the sistem
 - 📫 How to reach me by my email marcelosantana931@gmail.com
 - 😄 Pronouns: marcelo santana
-- ⚡ Fun fact: funny
+- ⚡ Fun fact: getting started in IT
 - ADS student role migration

 <!---